mwarddev/iceland/README.md

 The information gathered in the Strategy and Scope planes is then used to design a site map to allow users to easily navigate the website.

 * Landing Page
-    * Nav bar (sticky) with links to the Fire page, Ice page and Gallery page.
+    * Nav bar (fixed) with links to the Fire page, Ice page and Gallery page.
     * Hero image (Glacier) with title and subtile overlay (links to Fire and Ice in subtile).
     * Introduction, about me, purpose of the site, image.
     * Map of iceland.